plummm/SyzScope/README.md

 <a name="Tweak_pwntools"></a>

 `Pwntools` print unnecessary debug information when starting or stoping new process (e.g., gdb), or opening new connection (e.g., connect to QEMU monitor).
-To disable such info, we add one line in its source code.
+To disable such info, we insert one line of new code.

 ```bash
 vim venv/lib/<YOUR_PYTHON>/site-packages/pwnlib/log.py